-GREENHOUSE BMP's: NOT JUST FOR BREAKFAST ANYMORE
+GREENHOUSE BMP'S: NOT JUST FOR BREAKFAST ANYMORE

-by Douglas A. Bailey, North Carolina State University

-Each year, growers throughout North Carolina and the rest of the U.S. must face more and more environmental issues.
+Douglas A. Bailey Department of Horticultural Science, NC State University ach year, growers throughout North Carolina and the rest of the U.S. must face more and more environmental issues.
 Federal, state, and even local regulations are addressing concerns such as surface and groundwater contamination, water usage, pesticide usage, solid waste disposal, and energy consumption.
 Many of these regulations have affected and will continue to affect both business and cultural practices within the greenhouse industry.
+Ted Bilderback addressed one that hits us at home in the previous article concerning the Neuse River.

 Unfortunately, many of us are trying the ostrich routine to deal with this issue.
-For example, at the 1997 Southeast Greenhouse Conference, Don Wilkerson (Texas A&M University), Ted Bilderback and I put on a four-hour program on best management practices for greenhouses.
+For example, at the 1997 Southeast Greenhouse Conference, Don Wilkerson (Texas A&M University), Ted Bilderback and I put on a 4-hour program on best management practices for greenhouses.
 We had seven attenders in the room.
-Thus the title above - not just for breakfast anyone.
+Thus the title above -- not just for breakfast anymore.
 It's time for growers to wake up and smell the BMP's.

 Most floriculture producers have a deep commitment to the environment.
 Our products enhance the quality of life for our customers as well as increase the quality of the air we breath.
-Horticulturists by nature and by training are good stewards of the environment and possess an appreciation for the value of natural resources.
+Horticulturists by nature and by training are good stewards of the environment and posses an appreciation for the value of natural resources.
 The commercial floriculture industry has been a leader in establishing and implementing production practices such as integrated pest management that help protect the environment.